charles1614/spark/docs/running-on-kubernetes.md

 ### Client Mode Executor Pod Garbage Collection

 If you run your Spark driver in a pod, it is highly recommended to set `spark.kubernetes.driver.pod.name` to the name of that pod.
-When this property is set, the Spark scheduler will deploy the executor pods with an [OwnerReference](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/), which in turn will ensure that once the driver pod is deleted from the cluster, all of the application's executor pods will also be deleted.
+When this property is set, the Spark scheduler will org.apache.spark.blaze.deploy the executor pods with an [OwnerReference](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/), which in turn will ensure that once the driver pod is deleted from the cluster, all of the application's executor pods will also be deleted.
 The driver will look for a pod with the given name in the namespace specified by `spark.kubernetes.namespace`, and